 Disclosure: I am not paid by Bowflex to review their products.
 Some links included in this post are affiliate links, which means if you decide to purchase through one of my links, I will receive a small commission at no extra cost to you.
 My deepest gratitude and love to you!

-Prior to even considering the Bowflex selecttech 552 adjustable dumbbell set, I had plenty of reservations when it comes to weight-lifting.
+Before even considering the Bowflex selecttech 552 adjustable dumbbell set, I had plenty of reservations when it came to weight-lifting.

-For my apartment dwellers or people needing their weights to be transported to a different floor elevation, I would advise, unless you are already gifted with the power of strength, to either incrementally carry your weights one at a time to avoid killing yourself OR get a friend to help you out.
+For apartment dwellers or people needing their weights to be transported to a different floor elevation, my advice would be to either incrementally carry your weights one at a time to avoid killing yourself OR get a friend to help you out.